bobjolliffe/dhis2-tools-ng/README.md

 1.  /etc/default/tomcat9 - this is where environment variables such as JAVA_OPTs are kept
 2.  /etc/tomcat9/server.xml - you shouldn't need to do anything in here.
 Unless you want to change the http pool size
 3.  /opt/dhis2 - this is where your DHIS2_HOME is.
 Most important file in there is dhis.conf.

+Something which is quite different with tomcat9 on ubuntu is that it no longer uses catalina.out as its console log.
+Instead it is logging these messages using the standard syslog mechanism.
+So you can find your tomcat messages in /var/log/syslog rather than catalina.out.
+The dhis2-specific logs can be found at /opt/dhis2/logs/.

 #### Environment settings (/etc/default/tomcat9)
 The main thing to set in here is the JAVA_OPTS.
 Following our example, we have 16GB of RAM left,